ani2fun/note-book/src/infrastructure/k3s/k3s-installation.md

 Given current setup and the need for proper certificate management:
 Use Specific SANs:
---tls-san=api.example.com: Includes the domain name you will use to access the API server.
-This ensures that when you access the API server via api.example.com, the certificate matches.
+--tls-san=api.kakde.eu: Includes the domain name you will use to access the API server.
+This ensures that when you access the API server via api.kakde.eu, the certificate matches.
 --tls-san=<CLOUD_VM_PUBLIC_IP>: Include the public IP of cloud-vm if you need to access the API server via IP.
 --tls-san=10.0.2.1: Include the internal WireGuard IP if internal services or nodes access the API server using this IP.